-Karnataka Election Results 2018: Congress backs JD(S) to keep BJP out of power
+Karnataka Election Results 2018: Congress-JD(S) enter alliance to keep BJP out of power

 The Congress party Tuesday announced it would back the JD(S) to form an alliance in its bid to retain power in Karnataka, despite the BJP emerging as the single largest party.
+The JD(S) confirmed the alliance saying its leader HD Kumaraswamy would meet the Governor later this evening.

+In a letter to the Governor, Kumaraswamy said: “This is to inform your good self that I have accepted the support extended by the Indian National Congress party for forming the government.
+In this regard, I seek your appointment today evening between 5.30 pm to 6 pm.”

 “Both Deve Gowda and his son H D Kumaraswamy have agreed to this arrangement.
 Hopefully, we will be together,” senior Congress leader Ghulam Nabi Azad claimed, speaking to the media in Bengaluru.
 Azad said the party has spoken to the JD(S) leadership, while TV channels reported that the call was made by UPA chairperson Sonia Gandhi.